telefonicaid/fiware-cygnus/README.md

     }
     EOF

-Which means: <i>Each time the the 'car1' entity, of type 'car', changes its value of 'speed' send a notification to http://localhost:5050/notify (where Cygnus will be listening) with the 'speed' and 'oil_level' values.
-This subscription will have a duration of one month, and please, do not send me notifications more than one per second</i>.
+Which means: <i>Each time the the 'car1' entity, of type 'car', which is registered under the [service/tenant](https://forge.fiware.org/plugins/mediawiki/wiki/fiware/index.php/Publish/Subscribe_Broker_-_Orion_Context_Broker_-_User_and_Programmers_Guide#Multi_service_tenancy) 'vehicles', [subservice](https://forge.fiware.org/plugins/mediawiki/wiki/fiware/index.php/Publish/Subscribe_Broker_-_Orion_Context_Broker_-_User_and_Programmers_Guide#Entity_service_paths) '/4wheels', changes its value of 'speed' then send a notification to http://localhost:5050/notify (where Cygnus will be listening) with the 'speed' and 'oil_level' values.
+This subscription will have a duration of one month, and please, do not send me notifications more than once per second</i>.

 [Top](#top)

 ###<a name="section3.2"></a>NGSI notification reception
-Let's supose the 'speed' of the 'car1' entity changes to '112.9'; then the following NGSI notification (or NGSI event) would be sent as a Http POST to the configured Cygnus listener, i.e. the native `HTTPSource` (the code below is an <i>object representation</i>, not any real data format):
+Let's supose the 'speed' of the 'car1' entity changes to '112.9'; then the following NGSI notification (or NGSI event) would be sent as a Http POST to the configured Cygnus listener, i.e. the native `HTTPSource` (the code below is an <i>object representation</i>, not any real data format; look for it at [Orion documentation](https://forge.fiware.org/plugins/mediawiki/wiki/fiware/index.php/Publish/Subscribe_Broker_-_Orion_Context_Broker_-_User_and_Programmers_Guide#ONCHANGE)):

     ngsi-event={
         http-headers={